ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

 Color: Color of the item purchased
 Item Purchased: Jeans, Glasses, Sweater, Blouse etc.

-***Enhanced Visualizations**: With geopgrahic location, we can expand the visualization with geographs.
+-***Enhanced Visualizations**: With geopgrahic location, we can expand the visualization with geographs.
 Along with age data, we visualized age-income correlations, loyalty score distributions, gender and purchasing habits across different states.

 3. Advanced Visualization and Insights
 The combined data enabled us to produce more granular insights: